Board of Directors: Call for nominations

 What documentation is required to submit a nomination?

-A personal statement written by the candidate, a CV and two letters of recommendation are required for a complete nomination.
+A personal statement written by the candidate, a CV and two letters of support (original nominator letter counts as one of the two letters of support) are required for a complete nomination.
 An individual cannot be considered without all the necessary documentation.
 These materials should be submitted via the online nomination form.
 A PDF file is the preferred format for submitting documents within the online form.

 What details should be included in the personal statement?